-Summer is just around the corner and your family has been after you to finally build that deck you’ve been talking about.
+Summer is just around the corner, and your family has been after you to build that deck you’ve been talking about finally.
 While adding on a deck can be a DIY project that adds value to your home, there are some definite codes and best practices to follow to build it properly.

 Here are 7 common deck-building mistakes and how you can avoid them:

 Not Digging Proper Footings for Deck Piers

 Do not be a lazy deck builder and dig footings that won’t support your deck properly.
 Many DIYers mistake setting foundation piers above the region’s frost line or set atop backfill close to the home’s foundation.

 For safety reasons, your deck’s foundation system must extend a minimum of 12 inches into undisturbed soil.
 If you live in cold climates where the ground may freeze, your pier foundation must extend even further into a section of ground that won’t freeze – anywhere from 36 to 48 inches.
 This will keep your pier from freezing and heaving upward.